nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/cyclopstostereo.md

 Stereo camera
 Single camera + LIDAR
 Stereo Camera + LIDAR
-When you specify a new sensor configuration this inpacts the state data that will feed into the neural network.
+When you specify a new sensor configuration this impacts the state data that will feed into the neural network.

 ![Image](/images/400workshop/networkinput.png)

 In specifying a single image, the process is straight forward, we take 160x120 pixel image and feed that as input.

-However, when you add a second sensor you need to decide if you are concatenating the inputs before feeding them into the neural network, or if you are creating a second input (double headed so to speak).
+However, when you add a second sensor you need to decide if you are concatenating the inputs before feeding them into the neural network, or if you are creating a second input (double headed).

 Note that each input has its own embedder pipeline.
 For example, converting the color image to 8 bit grayscale.
 You could add more steps into this embedder process.